-- It helps in meaningful comparison of financial statements of the different business units. - This can also help in the comparison of financial statements of different years of the same business unit. - This convention is of great help to investor and shareholder for making investment decisions. - The convention of full disclosure presents reliable information.
+• It helps in meaningful comparison of financial statements of the different business units.

+- This can also help in the comparison of financial statements of different years of the same business unit. - This convention is of great help to investor and shareholder for making investment decisions. - The convention of full disclosure presents reliable information.

-Fill in the blanks with appropriate word/words :
+Fill in the blanks with appropriate word/words.

-- i.
-The shareholders would like to know about the \\\\\\ of the business. - ii.
-The convention of full disclosure requires that there should be full, and \\\\\\ disclosure of accounting information. - The creditors are interested to know the \\\\\\ of the business. iii. - All relevant material facts should be \\\\\\ in the financial statements. iv. - The full disclosure convention presents \\\\\\ information.
-V.
+- (i) The shareholder would like to know about the of the business. - (iii) The creditors are interested to know the of the business. - (iv) All relevant material facts should be in the financial statement. - (v) The full disclosure convention presents information.

-3.4 CONVENTION OF MATERIALITY
+3.3 CONVENTION OF MATERIALITY

-The convention of materiality states that, to make financial statements meaningful, only material facts i.e. important and relevant information should be supplied to the users of accounting information.
+The convention of materiality states that, to make financial statements meaningful, only material fact i.e. important and relevant information should be supplied to the users of accounting information.
 The question that arises here is what is a material fact.
 The materiality of a fact depends on its nature and the amount involved.
 Material fact means the information of which will influence the decision of its user.

 For example, a businessman is dealing in electronic goods.
 He purchases T.V., Refrigerator, Washing Machine, Computer etc. for his business.
 In buying these items he uses larger part of his capital.
-These items are significant items; thus, these should be recorded in the books of accounts in detail.
+These items are significant items; thus should be recorded in books of accounts in detail.
 At the same time to maintain day to day office work he purchases pen, pencil, match box, scented stick, etc. For this he will use very small amount of his capital.
 But to maintain the details of every pen, pencil, match box or other small items is not considered of much significance.
 These items are insignificant items and hence they should be recorded separately.
 Thus, the items that are significantly important in recording the details are termed as material facts or significant items.
 The items that are of less significance are immaterial facts or insignificant items.